 Hear this, O house of Jacob, who are called by the name of Israel, and who came from the waters of Judah, who swear by the name of the LORD and confess the God of Israel, but not in truth or right.
 Isaiah 48:1 (ESV)

-God calls on the entire nation of Israel in this passage to realise that many were only calling on the name of the Lord in hypocrisy and pretence.
-Many were born into deeply religious families while in the exile of Babylon so it is conceivable that many have become nominal followers of Yahweh.
+In this passage, God calls on the entire nation of Israel to realise that many were only calling on the name of the Lord in hypocrisy and pretence.
+Many were born into deeply religious families while in the exile of Babylon, so it is conceivable that many have become nominal followers of Yahweh.

-Our OT passages today are all quite clearly directed to Israel in particular (either historically or prophetically), but we can learn from God’s dealings with is covenant nation and apply the principles and lessons to our lives today.
+Our OT passages today are all quite clearly directed to Israel in particular (either historically or prophetically), but we can learn from God’s dealings with His covenant nation and apply the principles and lessons to our lives today.

 Be sure to confess the God of Israel as your God today, do so in sincerity.